-Fenugreek, fennel, spearmint, sunflower
+Sunflower, fennel, spearmint, fenugreek

 She tried a tea made of a pinch each of fenugreek, fennel, spearmint and sunflower during proliferative phase, and there were positive results.
 Breast size went from a C to a medium D cup, and there was a hip increase of 2 centimeters in circumference.

 Body temperature was normal before taking herbs, and afterwards temperature change was insignificant by .1° C. Mucus also increased.

 Fenugreek by itself was inconsistent for causing breast growth during proliferative phase, but its effects on the reproductive tract were looked at again.
 Fenugreek by itself likely had a positive effect on ERβ, but an inconsistent one on ERα.
 This was the basis for adding fennel, spearmint and sunflower to fenugreek, to provide antagonism on ERα and a better response from other steroid receptors, during proliferative phase.